mariamcs/AlgoRand/README.md

 # AlgoRand
-using Algo to create smart contract
+using Algo to create a simple Supply Chain Finance